 - Infrastructure is inherited.

-- Homemakers are not unemployed, presenting a productive sector of economics comparable to total GDP.
-In Sections VII and IX of this Thesis we examine the evidence, revealing such unaccounted or satellite value in the Invisible Economy as would run a large country.
+- Homemakers are not unemployed, representing a productive sector of economics comparable to total GDP.
+In Sections VII and IX of this Thesis we examine the statistics, revealing such unaccounted or satellite value in the Invisible Economy as would run a large country.

-- Large populations – Gross Potential Labor and the Ready Unemployed – represent massive resource pools.
-Read that again if needed, it takes a moment sometimes to reverse large mental mistakes.
-Society must fulfill its role in nurturing this potential – as with the mining of gold or filtering of water – viewing education, health, livelihood and economic security as investments in vital infrastructure.
-These are not debts in an advanced society.
+- Large populations of well-educated, ready-to-work people are incalculably valuable.
+Society must nurture the potential of the Ready Unemployed – as with the building of roads or filtering of water – viewing education, health, livelihood and economic security as investments in vital infrastructure.
+These are not debts in an intelligent, successful society.

-- Process Improvement – the evolution of technology – accounts for more Value than all labor and capital combined at any time, resulting in widespread surplus.
-We can measure the additive value of technology via the concept of Real Labor Intensity, that is Newtonian work per labor-hour, and its reduction over time.
-In Section IX of this Thesis we present the argument for wealth-as-evolution, based on an aggregate of studies and evidence.
+- Process Improvement – the evolution of technology – accounts for more value than all labor and capital combined at any time, resulting in widespread surplus.
+We can measure the additive value of technology via the concept of Real Labor Intensity, that is Newtonian work per labor-hour, its reduction over time, and in our surplus across the economy.
+In Section IX of this Thesis we present our argument for the scope of wealth-as-evolution, based on an aggregate of studies and evidence.

-- Processes, ideas, products and labor which we produce, consume, own, gift, trade, share or steal comprise the original Organomic Spectrum of Real Value.
+- Processes, ideas, products and labor which we produce, consume, own, gift, trade, share, preserve or steal comprise the original Organomic Spectrum of Real Value.

 - Algorithmic Function is the primary language of economy.
-The systems science approach to economic and social questions may be communicated via conceptualizations or diagrams of interconnected flows.
-Representing inputs, internal mechanics/rules, and outputs, we gain a view of the subsystems as functional Organs within the larger body of our society and economy.
-This approach emphasizes functional separation, insulating infrastructure from tangential failures like inflation, and allows for simultaneous function of disparate and essential systems without any need to quantify.
+The systems science approach to economic and social questions may be communicated via diagrams of interconnected flows.
+Representing inputs, internal mechanics, rules, choices and outputs, they may grant a view of the subsystems as functional Organs within the larger body of our society and economy.
+This approach emphasizes functional separation, insulating infrastructure from tangential failures like inflation, and allows for the simultaneous function of disparate and essential systems without any need to quantify.